#TAXalert

 in practice?

-• The new policy is binding on the Tax Inspector for future and past years
+• The new policy is binding on the Tax Inspector from 17.10.25 for not definitely closed tax years

 01